Changing a court order for debt

 It can be very difficult to get a court order set aside.
 You can get help to look at whether you have a good case to ask for a court order to be set aside from an experienced adviser, for example, at a Citizens Advice Bureau.
 To search for your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.

 Claims management companies, also known as claims assessors, are firms that charge you a fee to help you check whether your credit agreement is correct.
 They sometimes claim to be able to help you challenge whether a credit agreement is legal in court, even when you don't have a good reason to dispute the debt.
 They also claim to be able to help you set aside a court order.

 You don't need to pay someone to get this kind of help and you should only go to court as a last resort.

 In England and Wales, claims management companies have to be authorised by the Ministry of Justice.
-You can check whether a claims management company is authorised by searching on the Claims Regulation website.
-Go to: www.claimsregulation.gov.uk.
+You can check whether a claims management company is authorised on the Financial Conduct Authority website.

 You can get help to set aside a court order from an experienced adviser at your nearest Citizens Advice or from a solicitor.

 - Creditor takes you to court for debt